Xero – design sprint

 Our solutions

-We avoided gimmicks.
-Instead, we developed a status score and points system that provided actionable value, guiding users to the areas of the platform that required their attention and enhancing their overall experience.
+We developed a status score and points system that provided actionable value, guiding users to the areas of the platform that required their attention and enhancing their overall experience.

 Fast purchase classification